nashit93/datasciencecoursera-ddp-week3Assignment/README.md

 ## link to the shiny app

-The shiny app can be found live at this url :  https://nashit93.shinyapps.io/deploy/
+The shiny app can be found live at this url :  https://nashit93.shinyapps.io/deploy/ And the presentation can be seen at http://rpubs.com/nashit93/Assignment3

 ## What does the graph shows?